Proton Mail: Controversies

+Proton has faced criticism and user backlash over allegations of political bias and associations with far-right groups.
+In January 2025, the company became the subject of controversy after Proton CEO Andy Yen praised the US Republican Party’s stance on antitrust enforcement, specifically regarding the "Big Tech" lobby.
+Yen wrote: 10 years ago, Republicans were the party of big business and Dems stood for the little guys, but today the tables have completely turned.The tweet went viral, and Proton’s official Reddit account posted a comment stating that “Until corporate Dems are thrown out, the reality is that Republicans remain more likely to tackle Big Tech abuses.”
+Following criticism that the statement aligned the privacy-focused company with the MAGA movement, Yen posted on Reddit that the post was "not intended to be a political statement" and declared that "officially Proton must always be politically neutral."

+Concerns regarding Proton’s proximity to extremism have extended beyond political statements.
 In August 2025, two individuals of Phrack had their Proton email accounts disabled while working on an article describing an advanced persistent threat in South Korean computer networks.
 The individuals speculated their accounts being disabled were a co-ordinated attack by Kimsuky since this occurred after they used the emails to notify the affected parties.

-After the individuals contacted Proton's team for an appeal, the response was that their accounts were disabled for unauthorized activities which they concluded with “We consider that allowing access to your account will cause further damage to our service, therefore we will keep the account suspended.”
+After the individuals contacted Proton's team for an appeal, the response was that their accounts were disabled for unauthorized activities which they concluded with "We consider that allowing access to your account will cause further damage to our service, therefore we will keep the account suspended."
 Phrack's editors contacted Proton regarding the suspensions on August 22, clarifying hacked information was not passed through the email exchanges using Proton Mail infrastructure.
 A follow-up email later in September was sent, but no response came from Proton.

-When the incident was posted on social media, an official response by Proton on X on September 10, 2025, claimed the suspensions were due to an alert given by a Computer Emergency Response Team (CERT) about the accounts violating terms of service and that they were investigating.
+When the incident was posted on social media, an official response by Proton on X on 10 September 2025, claimed the suspensions were due to an alert given by a Computer Emergency Response Team (CERT) about the accounts violating terms of service and that they were investigating.
 The accounts were then reinstated after Proton's CEO Andy Yen made a post on X about it, clarifying that the individuals were suspended due to being hacktivists, which violated the terms of service, explaining there was a distinction between that and a journalist and that their suspensions were not targeting journalists as Phrack claimed.
 He said this reinstatement was an exception for reasons he could not disclose further for privacy reasons of the parties involved.